GongYiLiao/qmk_AdaFruitRp2040USBH/readme.md

 ## TODO:

-* Make NeoPixel to indicat the layer
+* Make NeoPixel to indicate the current layer